 Meet Lyf Gildersleeve, second-generation fish monger with significant aquaculture and aquaponics experience and education, and significant public speaking experience.
 He actively promotes and protects sustainable use of our seafood resources aligning with the most sustainable fishermen, foragers, and farmers in the Northwest.

 From developing lasting relationships with eco-conscience producers to early adoption and operation of sustainable aquaculture and aquaponics practices, Lyf's relationships with ecological concerns, sustaining family businesses, educating the public, advocating for national fisheries policy, and building a successful retail business place him in the forefront of a new generation of highly motivated, enthusiastic, knowledgeable, and forward looking entrepreneurs.

 We love and value our team of dedicated chefs, prep cooks, shuckers and servers.
-Thank you for your hard work to make the customer experience at Flying Fish Company everything it is today: Anna, Aphid, Brooklyn, Chris, Danny, Elowynn, Erik, Jack, Jae, Jordan, Kevin, Luis, Mad Dog, Mike, Neebs, Noah, Ross, Ryan P, Ryan S, Sam, Sarah, Sawyer, and Brad (some pictured below, in no particular order. ?)
+Thank you for your hard work to make the customer experience at Flying Fish Company everything it is today: Alana, Boo-boo, Chris, Danny, Elowynn, Erik, Isabelle, Jack, Jae, Jesse, Jordan, Kevin, Luis, Mad Dog, Mike, Neebs, Ross, Ryan P, Ryan S, Sam, Sarah, Sawyer, Tara, Trever, Wyatt, and Brad (some pictured below, in no particular order).

 Welcome to Flying Fish Company, a retail fish market, meat market, oyster bar and full-service eatery in Portland, Oregon.
 From ceviche to poke to fish and chips, the menu runs the gamut of thoughtfully-prepared, healthy, and sustainable dishes served in a casual COVID-responsible outdoor venue, heated and protected from our never-ending 9 months of rain.